Mammoth (TV series): Development

 In 2024, creator Bubbins told comedy website Beyond The Joke that Mammoth was an idea he had "around ten or twelve years ago".
 He later elaborated, telling Rob Brydon:

 I had those teachers [like Tony Mammoth] in my life growing up.
 I loved Buck Rogers.
 Sci-fi stuff like Blake's 7 and Logan's Run.
 But Buck Rogers stuck in my mind.
-He's frozen in his a space shuttle and brought back to life in the far future.
+He's frozen in his space shuttle and brought back to life in the far future.
 I wanted a way to portray a decade I love in a modern context.
 How can I get him [Tony Mammoth] into the present day.

 Following the 2021 pilot, three more episodes were ordered as a joint project between BBC Wales and BBC Studios.
 Paul Forde, commissioning editor for comedy with BBC Wales, said: "It’s a great premise for a show and we know that audiences will love watching Tony Mammoth struggling to come to terms with his predicament."

 Paul Doolan joined Bubbins for the full series, with Bubbins saying Doolan does much of the actual writing.

 I did the pilot on my own but I'm more of a procrastinator.
 More of an ideas man.
 Paul came on board, who's written a lot of stuff.
 He loves the stuff I don't.
 He’ll go away and write 25 pages.
 I joke that he's my typist but it's a lovely relationship.

 In May 2024, following the broadcast of the first three episodes, it was announced at the BBC Comedy Festival that the show had been recommissioned.
 Bubbins said: "They [the BBC] sort of half believed in me.
 Gave me half of a run.
 Gave me three eps for the first series.
 But the reviews were very good and the ratings were very good - so they gave us nine for the second series, with a Christmas special."

-The commission was split into two, with three episodes and a Christmas special due to air in December 2025.
+The commission was split into two, with three episodes and a Christmas special airing in December 2025.
 Those four were filmed in Cardiff between 23 June and 20 July 2025.

+The third series started filming on 22 June 2026, which coincided with a heatwave across the UK, including the hottest June day on record.